7 Signs Your Relationship Won't Last After The First 3 Months Of Dating

 So will your new relationship make it past those crucial first 90 days?
 According to experts, if your partner hasn't done these things in that timeframe, it may not.

 At the beginning of a relationship, texting, calling, and messaging typically happen very often.
 There's a lot of back and forth flirtation, and you pretty much expect it.
-But if your partner is no longer predictable or consistent with their communication, licensed psychologist Dr. Danielle Forshee tells Bustle, that's not a great sign.
-"In a new relationship, both partners should be mutually invested in spending time getting to know the other person," she says.
-"This should be equally reciprocated on both ends."
+But if your partner is no longer predictable or consistent with their communication, Emily Pfannenstiel, licensed professional counselor who specializes in therapy for women, tells Bustle, that's not a great sign.

-3. Invite You To Hang Out With Their Friends
+3. They Don't Invite You To Hang Out With Their Friends

-4. Find Small Ways To Keep Moving The Relationship Forward
+4. Your Partner Doesn't Find Small Ways To Keep Moving The Relationship Forward

-You shouldn't be initiating everything as your relationship goes on.
-So if your partner's interest in the relationship isn't strong enough to take it to the next level, they will take less of an initiative, be less affectionate, and show less physical closeness, Backe says.
+In order to create a well-balanced and healthy dynamic early on, you shouldn't be initiating everything as your relationship goes on.
+If your partner's interest in the relationship isn't strong enough to take it to the next level, they may take less of an initiative, be less affectionate, and show less physical closeness.
 In short, there's going to be distance and you're going to feel it.
-"Some would say that this may be stemming from a fear of reaching that 100 days mark, so you need to take some serious personal and couple inventory (though you may not want to call it that), and see what it is that you have here," he says.

 "There is much more that goes into maintaining a long term partnership; it's not just be all about lust and pheromones," Susan McCord, dating coach and talk show host, tells Bustle.
 "Relationships take work and need to be nurtured."
 As you go further along in your relationship, your partner should be putting a good amount of effort into the relationship.
 The "busy" excuse won't cut it.
 If someone wants to be with you, they'll make time.
 You will be a priority.